Davidon4/Quick-README-Template/BLANK_README.md

 <!-- To ensure that your work is easy to read and concise, you should only include the necessary details.
 It is not necessary to use the entire template. -->

 <!--
-*** Thank you for checking out the Quick-README-Template.
+*** Thank you for checking out Quick-README-Template.
 *** If you have any suggestions for improvement, you can either create a pull request by forking the repository or simply *** open an issue with the tag "enhancement".
 *** Don't forget to give the project a star to show your support!
 Thank you again for your interest in this project.
 *** We hope that you will create something amazing with it!